ICAMS/python-ace/docs/pacemaker/faq.md

   options: {gtol: 5e-7}
 ```

 ## How to create a custom weights dataframe for ExternalWeightingPolicy?

-## How to add more weights to certain structures ?
+How to add more weights to certain structures ?
+Please check [this](https://github.com/ICAMS/python-ace/blob/master/examples/custom-weights/data_custom_weights.ipynb) example notebook.

-## How to run on-the-fly validation of the potential ?
+## How to compute B-basis projections for various structures?
+If you have  ACE potential (fitted or just constructed from scratch), then you can compute the B-basis projections for all atoms in your structure(s).
+Please check [this](https://github.com/ICAMS/python-ace/blob/master/examples/pyace/bbasis_projections.ipynb) example notebook.